 Your child may be experiencing some or all of the above challenges.
 As a parent, you are in the best position to determine if the severity of your child’s reaction or behaviors needs treatment.

 How do I pick a therapist?

 This can be a difficult hurdle to overcome.
 Once you have decided that your child and family would benefit from therapy, the task of selecting a psychologist that will connect well with your family begins.
 Word of mouth is likely your best resource, as you can hear specific feedback.
-If you intend to use your insurance, you can request a list of paneled providers in your area.
+If you plan to use your insurance, you can request a list of paneled providers in your area.
 Alternatively, you can conduct an internet search to find a psychologists near you.
-Psychology Today, American Psychological Association, and National Registry for Psychologists are websites that offer a search tool assisting you find a qualified psychologist in your area.
+The American Psychological Association and National Registry for Psychologists are reliable websites offering search tools to find a qualified psychologist that fit your family’s needs.